What Jim Harrison Taught Me About Marriage

 He liked the finished article I’d written about him when it appeared in print and wanted to stay in touch.

-Not long after that, somebody came along who did appear to carry a key, and the unlocking was both bitter and sweet: sweet because I was enchanted by the potent and persuasive sense of being seen in a novel way, bitter because he was not my husband.
 Feeling profoundly altered, guilty, confused, and unfit for my marriage, I sent a confessional email to Jim.
 There was no judgment in his reply, only sympathy.
 He advised me to “proceed with caution” if I proceeded at all, and wrote that he understood the experience of allowing oneself to be seduced, though he didn’t say explicitly whether it had ever happened to him.
 Still, I wondered if he felt disappointed.
-He’d wished me well in my fledgling marriage and now it seemed I was making a real mess of it.
+He’d wished me well in my fledgling marriage and now it had become a real mess.

 I was walking my dog one afternoon when I heard Jim call to me from the sunken sunlit patio of the tavern where he sat with a few friends.
 I stepped down to join them.
 Always fond of dogs, he fed mine Cheez-Its from the basket on the table.
 I shakily talked with Jim and his commiserative companions about what had been going on.
 “It’s harder to write these days,” I told Jim, “without the sense of stability that comes with being married.”
 He nodded.
 I got up to leave and ascended the steps from the tavern patio up the sidewalk.
 Jim followed.
 We paused.
 Since I stood on a step and he did not, I was about six inches above him.
 I bent down and kissed the top of his head.
 He looked up at me and said my name.
 “What if you were really this tall?” he asked.

 I heard the real question tucked beneath his seemingly light and irreverent one.
 I have never forgotten it.
 It is my favorite and most treasured of all the things he communicated to me in writing or in person.
 I must have merely chuckled in reply.
 Though I understood what he was asking, it didn’t seem quite possible yet that I could be “tall” — that is, powerful in my aloneness.
 I could be my own woman, with no husband, no lover, no hovering possible partners: just me.
 I could let go, at least for a while, of the lifelong dream of forming a permanent union with a man.
-I could rent my own house on the creek and become a hermitess of sorts, mend my mostly self-inflicted wounds until they closed, work hard to revise the novel I had drafted during easier days, get it published, and see the dream of a lifetime — which ran parallel to the dream of lasting love — come true.
+I could rent my own house on the creek and become a hermitess of sorts, try to mend my heart, work hard to revise the novel I had drafted during easier days, get it published, and see the dream of a lifetime — which ran parallel to the dream of lasting love — come true.
 I wasn’t immediately sure if I could do this, but Jim’s question would echo, and I would do it soon.

 After that, our lives filled with new diversions; we corresponded and saw each other less.
 My first book came out.
 I began to consider love again, my incautious heart now tempered by slightly clearer vision.
 And I continued writing all the while.
 As I grew taller, Jim slowed down a bit.
 Though he was still admirably prolific, he was aging.
 He had back surgery and shingles.
 He spent part of each year in Arizona, away from the stingingly cold winters and slushy early springs of Livingston.
 When he returned, I’d see him around town.
 From a distance I’d recognize his unmistakable shuffle, his canvas shoes worn like slippers with the heels smashed down, his uncombed shock of white hair, his careless clothes and cane.
 Always, I felt explosive affection.